Elmowafi7/mcs-training-24q1/README.md

 Explanation:

-The script starts with the shebang (#!/bin/bash) to indicate that it’s a Bash script.
+The script starts with the (#!/bin/bash) to indicate that it’s a Bash script.
 We assign the value 42 to the variable number.
 The printf command is used to format and print the number.
 The %d format specifier is used for decimal (integer) numbers.
 The value of the number variable is provided as an argument to printf.